 Additionally, in the past Trattoria al Forno has offered an off-menu garlic bread option with “Vegan Garlic Knots.”
 These are still available, but must be specially made, so be sure to order them first if you’d like to enjoy them before your meal.

 Personally, these were one of my favorite parts of the meal, but I do love bread…and garlic…a lot.
-The little balls of dough (not really traditional garlic knots which are much thicker usually) were light and fluffy.
+The little balls of dough were light and fluffy.
 They were also crispy on the bottom, as they are cooked in the oven on a pan in olive oil and garlic.
 So good.
+We’ve had them as blobs of dough, and traditional knots, and both are delicious.

 With this new menu, we have a completely vegan appetizer option – the plant-based Roma Tomato Bruschetta.